 This listing, like the stereo itself (mine and yours), is a work in progress.
-Please check back for the commentary we expect to be adding in the future.
+It used to be on our website, but now resides here on the blog.

 High power amps do none of these things well, but most speakers today are terribly inefficient and require their use, a choice most audiophiles do not even know they are making when they buy them.
 I made that mistake myself many years ago.
 Live and learn.